git-time-metric/gtm/README.md

 Spend some time editing your files.
 Check your progress with `gtm status`.

 #### Commit your work

-When your ready, commit your work like you usually do.
+When you are ready, commit your work like you usually do.
 GTM will automatically save the time spent associated with your commit.
-To check the time of the last commit `gtm report`.
+To check the time of the last commit type `gtm report`.

 # Command Line Interface

 GTM provides a simple CLI for initializing tracking and reporting on your time.

 Here's a list of all the commands available for GTM.
 ```